Te Rangi-ita (Ngāti Tūwharetoa): War and peace with Te Ata-inutai

 During the Ngāti Tama-Ngāti Tūwharetoa war, Waikari had attacked and killed the Ngāti Raukawa rangatira Poutū.
 His cousin, Te Ata-inutai, subsequently gathered a war party to get revenge for this killing.
 He led this force down the Waikato River and along the east coast of Lake Taupō.
 After taking Pōnui at Rangatira Point and killing Waikari at Koro-tanuku (modern Tauranga Taupō), Te Ata-inutai came to Whakāngiangi (near modern Te Rangi-ita), where most of the Tūwharetoa warriors had gathered under the command of Te Rangi-ita and Tūmata-ngaua (they had been warned of his approach by Tūwharetoa a Turiroa, who had escaped the slaughter at Pōnui).

 Te Ata-inutai's forces attacked the fort, but its defences were too strong for them, so they settled into a siege.
 During the siege, Te Ata-inutai was struck by a spear made of mānuka wood, which pierced both of his buttocks.
-He shouted up to the defenders, asking who had hit him, and one Te Rangi-ita revealed that he had thrown the spear, Te Ata-inutai called him down and made peace with him, giving him his daughter, Waitapu as a wife.
+He shouted up to the defenders, asking who had hit him, and when Te Rangi-ita revealed that he had thrown the spear, Te Ata-inutai called him down and made peace with him, giving him his daughter, Waitapu as a wife.

 After this Te Ata-inutai returned to Whaka-puhunga, while Waitapu and Te Rangi-ita settled at Marae-kōwhai north of Lake Taupō, near Mōkai.
-The genealogical links (whakapapa) resulting from the marriage between Waitapu and Te Rangi-ita are recounted in a waiata by Peou, which is included in Apirana Ngata and Pei Te Hurinui Jones' collection of waiata Nga Moteatea.
+The genealogical links (whakapapa) resulting from the marriage between Waitapu and Te Rangi-ita are recounted in a waiata by Peou, which is included in Āpirana Ngata and Pei Te Hurinui Jones' collection of waiata Nga Moteatea.